As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 This is roughly 600mg – 800mg of caffeine or 4 to 7 cups of coffee within a 30 minute period.

-Although 4 to 7 cups seems excessive, it shows that caffeine, even in smaller doses, is a performance enhancing substance, and one which is perfectly legal and without danger to the rest of us mere mortals.
+Although 4 to 7 cups seem excessive, it shows that caffeine, even in smaller doses, is a performance-enhancing substance, and one which is perfectly legal and without danger to the rest of us mere mortals.

 Coffee May Boost Mental and Physical Strength

 A study published in the Journal of Strength and Conditioning Research measured mood state and physical strength following consumption of a caffeine drink.